vapreace/vapreace/README.md

 - 🔭 I’m currently learning Python
 - 📚 I completed my studies at SWitCH(dev) at ISEP, Porto.
 - 💻 My areas of interest are Software Development, Project Management, and Data Analysis.
-- 🎵 I have 10+ years of experience in music.
+- 🎵 I have 10+ years of experience in music education and performance.
 - 🏊‍♀️ I am a member of a Master Swimming Team.

 <br/>